zxypro1/OfflineLeetPractice/README.md

 #### Setting Up AI Features

 To use the AI problem generator, you can configure any of these AI providers (or multiple):

+##### First-run interactive AI configuration

+If no `.env` file exists when you run the provided startup scripts (`start-local.sh` or `start-local.bat`), the script will detect this as a first-time startup and offer to interactively configure AI features for you.
+In non-interactive mode (use `--yes` or `START_LOCAL_NONINTERACTIVE=1`) the script will try to copy `.env.example` to `.env` if present; otherwise it will create a minimal `.env` with default model names and empty API keys.
+The interactive flow will:

+- Ask whether you want to enable AI features.
+- For each provider (OpenAI, DeepSeek, Qwen, Claude, Ollama) ask whether to enable it, then prompt for model name and API key (for Ollama it will ask for endpoint and model).
+- Provide sensible defaults if you just press Enter:
+  - OpenAI model: `gpt-4-turbo`
+  - DeepSeek model: `deepseek-chat`
+  - Qwen model: `qwen-turbo`
+  - Claude model: `claude-3-haiku-20240307`
+  - Ollama endpoint: `http://localhost:11434`, model: `llama3`

+The script will write your choices into a `.env` file in the project root.
+If a `.env` already exists, the scripts will skip configuration.
+To change AI settings later, edit the `.env` file directly.

 ##### Option 1: DeepSeek Cloud Service